 PhD (University of Texas at Austin)

-Dr Kevin Sanson is an Associate Professor and Discipline Leader in the School of Communication at Queensland University of Technology.
+Dr Kevin Sanson is an Associate Professor in the School of Communication at Queensland University of Technology.
 He is a chief investigator in the Digital Media Research Centre’s Transforming Media Industries Program, for which he also co-coordinates a monthly research workshop.
 Additionally, he is co-founder and current editor of Media Industries, an open access, academic journal for critical media industries research.

 Kevin’s research focuses on the business cultures of the film and television industries with specific interest in how media executives, creative professionals, and craft workers engage with issues related to shifting work routines and conditions, globalization, and internet distribution, among others.

 He is co-editor of Voices of Labor: Creativity, Craft, and Conflict in Global Hollywood (UC Press 2017), Precarious Creativity: Global Media, Local Labor (UC Press 2016), Connected Viewing: Selling, Streaming, & Sharing Media in the Digital Era (Routledge 2014) and Distribution Revolution: Conversations about the Digital Future of Film and Television (UC Press 2014).
 Other publications appear in International Journal of Cultural Studies, Television & New Media, and the Sage Handbook of Television Studies, among others.

 As part of his research, Kevin regularly engages with leading screenwriters, directors, craft workers, and producers, union and guild representatives, and executives in the US, UK, and Australia.
 In his previous post as Research Director of the Carsey-Wolf Center’s Media Industries Project at UC Santa Barbara, he facilitated the project’s relations with industry partners and funders, including a collaboration with Warner Bros.
 Home Entertainment that focused on changes in the home entertainment market.